getappmap/vscode-appland/doc/TUTORIAL-PYTHON-CHIPYORG.md

 ![AppMap details](https://vscode-appmap.s3.us-east-2.amazonaws.com/media/chipyorg-appmap-details.png)

 2. Explore the `Dependency map`.
-Click on any component and edge in the map, expand/collapse packages and HTTP endpoints, investigate their details in the left hand navigation bar
+Click on any component and edge in the map, expand/collapse modules and HTTP endpoints, investigate their details in the left hand navigation bar

 3. Switch to the `Trace` view to see how the code and data flows in the application